 When Should Voluntary Disclosure Be Filed?

-Voluntary Disclosure should be filed when a business identifies an error or omission in a VAT return that results in underpaid VAT or incorrect VAT treatment.
-The UAE law requires that VD be submitted within 20 business days from the date the error is identified.
+Voluntary Disclosure must be filed when a business finds an error or omission in a VAT return that leads to underpaid VAT or incorrect VAT treatment.
+UAE law requires submitting the VD within 20 business days of identifying the error.
 If the error leads to a higher tax payable, businesses are encouraged to act quickly to reduce any additional interest or penalties.

 Kloudac’s VAT Compliance and Voluntary Disclosure Services

 At Kloudac, we understand the complexities of VAT compliance in the UAE.
-Our expert team provides comprehensive services to help businesses identify VAT errors, correct them through Voluntary Disclosure, and ensure compliance with all UAE VAT regulations.
+Our expert team helps businesses identify VAT errors and correct them through Voluntary Disclosure.
+We also ensure compliance with all UAE VAT regulations.
 We assist with filing VD forms, calculating any additional VAT owed, and guiding businesses on how to reduce penalties.